rstinejr/CSharpTemplate/README.md

 # CSharpTemplate
 Directory structure for a .NET Core project with xUnit tests.

+The directory layout is that each project directory has two subdirectories.
+The first is the directory with the project implementation; its name reiterates the project name.

+The other directory contains the unit tests for the project.
+The unit tests are in their own namespace, and the main project makes no references to the test project.

+The project can be built and tested from the command line, but there is also a Visual Studio solution file for it.

 Created with dotnet 2.0.

 To download .NET Core, see https://dot.net

+# Build and run

 To build and run from the command line: